 Appalachia Service Project (ASP)

 ASP trips are enormously rewarding for our young people, teaching them valuable lessons in teamwork and helping others, as well as learning practical construction skills.
 Group training and bonding for the trip begins in January, with fundraising events to help raise money to cover the construction materials, transportation, housing, and food costs for the trip.
-In 2019 we are sending 150 youth and adults with a budget of almost $100,000!
+In 2020 we are sending 150 youth and adults with a budget of over $100,000!

 For more information on how you or your teenage son or daughter can participate in ASP, contact Al Williams.